dfahlander/typeson/README.md

 ## Why?

-JSON can only contain strings, numbers, booleans, arrays and objects.
-If you want to serialize other types over HTTP, WebSocket, postMessage() or other channel, this module makes it possible to serialize any type over channels that normally only accepts vanilla objects.
-Typeson adds a metadata property "$types" to the result that maps each non-trivial property to a type name.
+JSON can only contain strings, numbers, booleans, `null`, arrays and objects.
+If you want to serialize other types over HTTP, WebSocket, `postMessage()` or other channels, this module makes it possible to serialize any type over channels that normally only accept vanilla objects.
+Typeson adds a metadata property `$types` to the result that maps each non-trivial property to a type name.
+(In the case of arrays or encoded primitives, a new object will instead be created with a `$` property that can be preserved by JSON.)
 The type name is a reference to a registered type specification that you need to have the same on both the stringifying and the parsing side.

 ## Type Registry

-[typeson-registry](https://github.com/dfahlander/typeson-registry) contains encapsulation rules for standard javascript types such as Date, Error, ArrayBuffer, etc. Pick the types you need, use a preset or write your own.
+[typeson-registry](https://github.com/dfahlander/typeson-registry) contains encapsulation rules for standard JavaScript types such as `Date`, `Error`, `ArrayBuffer`, etc. Pick the types you need, use a preset or write your own.

 ```js
 var typeson = new Typeson().register([